Vatican Museums & Sistine Chapel Tickets

 8

-Continue exploring at your own pace, including the famous Gallery of the Tapestries and Gallery of the Candelabras, among other treasures.
+Your guided assistance ends after you receive your ticket and enter the complex.
+You are free to continue exploring the Vatican Museums at your own pace, including the famous Gallery of the Tapestries and the Gallery of the Candelabras, before exiting when you are ready.

 Additional Information